 Returning Birds to the Wild

 Use gloves and a towel or blanket to cover the bird.
 Place the raptor in a cardboard box or plastic bin slightly larger than the bird itself.
 Never put a wild bird in a wire cage, because of the possibility of damage to its feathers.

-The Raptor Center receives approximately 200 annually birds that require emergency care.
+The Raptor Center receives over 200 annually birds that require emergency care.
 The best way you can help an injured raptor is to transport the bird directly to the center.
 This allows us to optimize the care for each bird.

 If you find other wildlife that needs help, Brukner Nature Center, located in Troy, accepts songbirds, waterfowl, reptiles, and most mammals.
 They can be reached at 937-698-6493.